moar-regex/moar/README.md

 I held a talk at university covering the basics of this library as well.
 It can be found in the [presentation folder](presentation/presentation.md).

-A Paper explaining the theoretical background can be found at http://ddfy.de/sci/det.pdf
+A Paper explaining the theoretical background can be found [here](http://ddfy.de/sci/det.pdf).

 ## Supported Syntax